 The Writing Seminars give Princeton first-year students an early opportunity to belong to a lively academic community in which members investigate a shared topic and discuss their writing together, with the aim of clarifying and deepening their thinking.
 The seminars are interdisciplinary in nature to emphasize transferable reading, writing and research skills.
 You’ll learn how to frame compelling questions, position your argument within a genuine academic debate, substantiate and organize claims, purposefully integrate a wide variety of sources and revise for greater cogency and clarity.

-When you become proficient in a foreign language, you acquire more than a communication skill; you become literate in another culture and gain another perspective on the world.
-All candidates for the A.B. degree at Princeton must demonstrate proficiency in a foreign language before graduation.
-Many undergraduates satisfy the foreign language requirement by demonstrating proficiency when they enter the University.
+When you become proficient in a language, you acquire more than a communication skill; you become literate in another culture and gain another perspective on the world.
+All candidates for the A.B. degree at Princeton must demonstrate proficiency in a language other than English before graduation.
+Many undergraduates satisfy the language requirement by demonstrating proficiency when they enter the University.
 In order to fulfill the language requirement through coursework, we expect successful completion of courses normally numbered through 107/108.

 Epistemology and Cognition (EC)